jacksonkirka/bristosoftcontacts/README.md

 # README #

+bristoSOFT Contacts is a group oriented contacts management system featuring a Qt GUI, python control and PostgreSQL backend database.
+It runs on Linux, Windows and MacIntosh among others.

-To run bristoSOFT contacts run python main.py.
+To install just pip install bristosoftcontacts.
+To run bristoSOFT contacts run main.py.
+The file main.py is the entry point.

 ### What is this repository for? ###